bunsvr/docs/docs/app/configs.md

 export const reject = f6;
 ```

+Note that layer handlers are registered after guard handlers.

 Or if you want type safety for path.
 ```ts
 import { config } from '@stricjs/app';